intel/intel-extension-for-transformers/README.md

 Below is the sample code to use the extended Transformers APIs.
 See more [examples](https://github.com/intel/neural-speed/tree/main).

 #### INT4 Inference (CPU)
-You need to install [NeuralSpeed](https://github.com/intel/neural-speed) first when you are using code after v1.3.1(including v1.3.1).
-We validated v1.3.1 with NeuralSpeed v0.2.
-You can use v1.3 and follow the documents in tag v1.3, but the version doesn't support GGUF, advanced kernel optimization and lots of features.
+Please install [NeuralSpeed](https://github.com/intel/neural-speed) first to get the latest features (e.g., GGUF support) of LLM low-bit inference on CPUs.
+You can also use v1.3 with the corresponding document without NeuralSpeed.

 ```python
 from transformers import AutoTokenizer
 from intel_extension_for_transformers.transformers import AutoModelForCausalLM